Harsh-DDubey/TransportAnalysis/README.md

 ## Overview
 This project is a comprehensive **Transport Analysis System** developed using **Python**.
 It leverages various libraries to analyze transportation data, calculate distances, and provide useful insights for transport management.

+🚨 **Heads Up!** 🚨
+> This project is an **unfinished prototype**, a work-in-progress that never quite made it to the finish line.If you're diving into this, expect some **rough edges, missing pieces, and bugs** lurking around.
+Feel free to **tweak, fix, and improve** it as you see fit—because, well, it's not of much use to me anymore!

 ## Features
 - **Graphical User Interface (GUI)** using Tkinter
 - **Database Integration** with MySQL using pymysql